Automated Website Testing Before A/B Testing: How to Find the $50K Button

 A/B testing is powerful.
 The numbers prove it:

-- 77% of firms globally now conduct A/B tests on their websites (VWO, 2024)
+- 77% of firms globally now conduct A/B tests on their websites, according to VWO's roundup of A/B testing adoption data (source)

 But here's what those statistics hide: A/B testing optimizes between working versions.
 It doesn't find broken versions.

 You can't A/B test your way out of a CTA that's buried below the fold on mobile.
 You can't split-test a checkout process that requires 12 fields before showing pricing.
 You can't experiment your way to success if your fundamental UX is flawed.
+If checkout is the part of the funnel leaking hardest, use our breakdown of silent conversion killers in checkout UX to prioritize hidden costs, forced accounts, and mobile payment friction before you run another experiment.

 The companies seeing those 223% ROI figures?
 They started with UX audits, not A/B tests.
 They fixed the obvious problems first.
 Then they optimized.
 If you want the broader playbook behind those quick wins, start with our guide to automated website testing.
+And if you want the most common high-impact patterns those audits surface first, use our breakdown of website usability testing with heatmaps.

 Real wins from obvious fixes